ChanduVamsi/100-Days-of-Python/README.md

 Hi there.
-I've embarked myself on this amazing journey of learning and applying python for the next 100 days.
+I've embarked myself on this amazing journey of learning and applying python.
 I'll be following "100 Days of Code: The Complete Python Pro Bootcamp for 2022" course on Udemy by Dr. Angela Yu.
 Link for the same: https://www.udemy.com/course/100-days-of-code/.

 I'll be updating this repository with new projects on a regular basis as I keep learning more and more concepts.
 I am so pumped to start this journey and get hands on with it.
 I strongly suggest you to take the same course as well if you're looking to learn python and don't know where to start.